lightspeedwp/lsx-design/readme.txt

 = WooCommerce Support =

-LSX Design is the perfect theme for your next WooCommerce project.
+LSX is the perfect theme for your next WooCommerce project.
 Designed and developed by [LightSpeed](https://lsdev.biz/), it features a bespoke integration with WooCommerce itself plus many of the most popular customer facing WooCommerce extensions.
 There are several layout & color options to personalize your shop, multiple widget regions, a responsive design and much more.
 Developers will love its lean and extensible codebase making it a joy to customize and extend.
 Looking for a WooCommerce theme?
 Look no further!

-For more information about LSX Design please go to the [product site](https://lsx.design/).
+For more information about LSX please go to the [product site](https://lsx.design/).

 For even more customization, check out the available free [LSX extensions](https://lsx.design/extensions/).

 = Block Editor & Site Editor Compatible =

-LSX Design is full compatible with the WordPress block editor and site editor.
+LSX is full compatible with the WordPress block editor and site editor.
 This means you can now make use of the drag-and-drop page builder when editing website layouts or creating new pages and posts.

 = Documentation =

-We have documentation on the LSX Design theme, take control of your website setup and design to your needs - https://lsx.design/docs/
+We have documentation on the LSX theme, take control of your website setup and design to your needs - https://lsx.design/docs/

 = Support =

 Contact the LightSpeed for paid support assistance via the contact form - https://www.lsdev.biz/contact/

-Please log bug issues via Github Issues if you are experiencing issues with LSX Design - https://github.com/lightspeedwp/lsx-design/issues
+Please log bug issues via Github Issues if you are experiencing issues with LSX - https://github.com/lightspeedwp/lsx-design/issues

 = Contributing =

 If you're a developer who's spotted a bug issue and have a fix, or simply have functionality you think would extend our core theme, we are always happy to accept your contribution!
-Visit LSX Design on Github and submit a Pull Request with your updates - https://github.com/lightspeedwp/lsx-design
+Visit LSX on Github and submit a Pull Request with your updates - https://github.com/lightspeedwp/lsx-design

 == Installation ==